top of page

 a.
 Certainly, no Trinity Doctrine equality there.
 Tertullian believed in a theology called modalism.
 In fact, Tertullian's Trinity was rejected by the Church during its 56 years of formulation and debate of the official Trinity Doctrine (theory) approved in 381 AD.

 b.
 Even today, the Catholic Church makes it clear it does not teach Tertullian's Trinity.
-CATHOLIC ENCYCLOPEDIA REGARDING TERTULLIAN: "In not a few areas of theology, Tertullian’s views are, of course, completely unacceptable. thus, for example, his teaching on the Trinity reveals a subordination of son to father that in the later crass form of Arianism the church rejected as heretical.“
+CATHOLIC ENCYCLOPEDIA REGARDING TERTULLIAN: "In not a few areas of theology, Tertullian’s views are, of course, completely unacceptable.
+Thus, for example, his teaching on the Trinity reveals a subordination of son to father that in the later crass form of Arianism the church rejected as heretical.“

 9. ORIGEN (184 – 253 AD)